David-Else/developer-workstation-setup-script/README.md

 ### RHEL clones must be installed using the `workstation` option

 This script is designed to be run immediately after installing the operating system.
-If you are using a RHEL clone you should select `workstation` from the software selection option during the install.
+If you are using a RHEL clone you should select `workstation` from the software selection option during installation.

 ![RHEL](./images/centos-8-install-options.png)